There are so many things that make Austin a green city.

 Accessible vegan food, check.
 Killer secondhand shopping, check.
 Composing culture, check.
 Freegan makers and artists, check.
 Sustainable dry cleaners, check?

 Since moving here, I’ve fully embraced the lifestyle.
-I’m eating mostly vegan, learning to compost and walking more than driving.
+I’m eating vegan or vegetarian as much as possible, learning to compost and walking more than driving.
 So I figured it was also time to start cleaning green too, especially with all the ethical fashion preaching I do.
 I was excited when I found a homegrown Austin brand (EcoClean) right in my neighborhood because so few cities have them.